shivam-mandloi/NeuroCpp/README.md

 1. **Organizing Files**
    - Place all your C++ files in the `main.cpp` directory.
-   - You may create header files but ensure they are in the same folder as `main.cpp`.
+   - You may create header files, but ensure they are in the same folder as `main.cpp`.
    - If using subfolders, ensure they are inside the directory containing `main.cpp`.

 2. **Running the Model**